Are you a young professional who wants to make a difference in your community?

 Anyone is welcome to join the NextGen Giving Circle, but most members are in the 20- to 40-year-old age range.

 When you join, you’ll learn about philanthropy and the nonprofits doing great work in our region.
-You will have the chance to go on site visits to local nonprofits, and with your fellow members, you will decide which projects to fund through a Community Foundation staff-led grantmaking process.
+You will have the chance to go on site visits to local nonprofits, and annually, with your fellow members, you will determine which organizations and projects to fund through a Community Foundation staff-led grantmaking process.

-You can make an annual gift or contribute monthly.
+Make an annual gift or contribute monthly with a recurring gift.
 Founder Jeremy Perlman believes the subscription model for philanthropy is a natural fit for his generation, because young people are accustomed to subscribing to services, such as Netflix and Spotify.

 For more information or support, please contact: